This rich and creamy coconut lentil curry is the perfect dinner idea if you are looking for something flavorful, healthy, and quick to make.

 I love to add some extra chopped coriander on top and serve it with fluffy basmati rice or brown rice.
 But it’s great with naan bread too!

-This coconut lentil curry is incredibly healthy, especially if cooked with a low amount of oil (like in this recipe).
+This coconut lentil curry is incredibly healthy, especially if cooked with a low oil amount (like in this recipe).

 It’s great served as a main meal as it contains all the nutrients your body needs.
 Lentils are a great source of protein, fiber, folate, and iron.
 Plus they are cheap to buy!

-This curry is also naturally vegan, dairy-free, and gluten-free, which makes it the perfect meal if you have anyone in your home with special diet requirements.
+This curry is also naturally vegan, dairy-free, and gluten-free, making it the perfect meal if you have anyone in your home with special diet requirements.

 A great crow pleaser!